Looking Into Education’s Crystal Ball

 In my experience, most teachers choose option A. In the case of these recordings, the teachers posted them to YouTube for the world to hear even though they are clearly “rough draft” speaking.
 (I’m guessing it was so poor that you didn’t even listen to the end of either podcast.)
 I have had a few teachers choose option B, claiming that they don’t teach speaking because they value “authentic” speech, as if a child cannot be both well-spoken and authentic.
 I have found almost no teachers who teach specific lessons with guided practice about speaking skills.
 Here, teachers showed students how to hit record, how to add music, BUT NOT HOW TO SPEAK WELL.

 We live in an age where speaking well matters.
-Digital tools showcase speaking: Zoom, Webex, podcasts, videos, Facetime, Skype, webinars, video conferences, and more.
+Digital tools showcase speaking: Zoom, Webex, podcasts, videos, Facetime, webinars, video conferences, and more.
 Unfortunately, many teachers fail to pay attention to poor speaking, fail to give needed lessons, and fail to give teaching oral communication the instruction time it deserves.
 Many teachers watch students speaking poorly and do nothing to help them.
 We watch kids suffer through the “About Me” talks they are forced to do at the start of the new school year and ignore the fact that most are unprepared as speakers. (“That’s just how kids speak.”)
 We make kids talk after the poetry unit and ignore the fact that most of the recitations are quiet poor. (“That’s just how kids speak.”)
 We have students do their biography/country presentations and ignore the fact that most listeners were not particularly engaged and two days later would be able to tell you almost nothing about the reports they heard. (“That’s just how kids speak.”)
 If you listen with new ears, it will be painfully obvious that we have shortchanged our students and failed to give them needed instruction about how to speak well.

 Here is an example of the problem: https://youtu.be/KmnoAxptUsA How could the teacher that put this up on YouTube (with identifying information that I removed!) not have noticed that the kids in front of the green screen need help with basic speaking skills?
 How could he/she have thought that this was the best kids can do?
 Shame on you for selling these kids short and posting a video for the world to see that fails to show how well they are capable of speaking.